 On this page

-If you think all the hard work of creating a retirement income is over once you retire, unfortunately you’re mistaken.
-There are still lots of decisions to make.
+If you think all the hard work when it comes to growing your retirement income is over once you leave the workforce, unfortunately you’re mistaken, as your savings still need careful attention.

 Why choosing the right investment option for your super pension matters

 Selecting an appropriate investment option when you start a super pension or income stream is critical.